Size ranking: 52nd

 The four stars Beta, Gamma, Delta, and Iota Lyrae formed Jiantai, a place like a bureau of standards for calibrating water clocks (clepsydras) and sundials and for tuning musical instruments.
 An older interpretation of this constellation says that it originally represented the loom used by the weaving girl Zhinü (Vega).

 A line of five stars from R Lyrae via Eta and Theta Lyrae and on into Cygnus formed Niandao, a route followed by the Emperor when travelling between palaces.

 © Ian Ridpath.
 All rights reserved

 Lyra was frequently visualized as an eagle or vulture as well as a lyre; both are shown on this engraving from Chart VIII of Johann Bode’s Uranographia (1801).
-Near the tip of the vulture’s beak is the bright star Vega, here spelt Wega; Bode also gave it the alternative name Testa in reference to the tortoise shell from which the lyre was supposedly made by Hermes.
+Near the tip of the bird’s beak is the bright star Vega, here spelt Wega; Bode also gave this star the alternative name Testa (Latin for shell) in reference to the tortoise shell from which the lyre was supposedly made by Hermes.

 Both Bayer and Bode showed the lyre tied around the eagle’s neck with ribbons, whereas Hevelius drew the eagle grasping the lyre in its claws.
 Flamsteed’s atlas did not show the eagle at all, just the lyre.